Sitecore/blok/CODE_OF_CONDUCT.md

 ## Reporting

 If you experience or witness any behavior that violates this Code of Conduct, please report it promptly.
-Reports can be submitted by contacting `{{ An email to reach out }}` or through `{{ A link to a reporting channel }}`.
 All reports will be treated confidentially to the extent possible and without retaliation.

 ## Enforcement